KalinLai-void/GGJ2024-Let-Me-Laugh/README.md

 	- Game screenshot post in [itch.io](https://kalinkonta.itch.io/global-game-jam-2024-find-laugh)
 - It's not done very well, and probably won't be updated in the future(?
 	- This project is Open-Source.
 Anyone can clone to play if you want to modify.
+ 	- Some parts of the presentation were not completed due to time constraints, which is somewhat regrettable.

 ### Game Overview
 This is a first-person 3D exploration game where players take on the role of a husband aiming to bring a smile to his unhappy wife.
 To achieve this, players must explore the scene in search of gifts that can win her heart.